Researchers take inspiration from cheetahs to improve robot agility - How smart Technology changing lives

 When we talk about fast animals, one of those that stands out is the cheetah.
-And it is that this mammal is considered the fastest in the world, with the ability to accelerate and decelerate quickly.
+And, this mammal is considered the fastest in the world, with the ability to accelerate and decelerate quickly.
 You can even maneuver, pivot, and turn during a race.
 While these abilities are attributed to his muscular potential, scientists have discovered that their tails play a primary role.

 Cheetahs possess a light tail known “as an aerodynamic drag tail; in other words, it acts like a parachute ”.
 Therefore, they have the ability to evade the force of the air and use it at their convenience.
 That is why a group of researchers from the Carnegie Mellon University Robomechanics Laboratory, in collaboration with the University of Cape Town, have decided to bring this concept to their robotic devices.
 This to improve the agility and movements of your robots.